 Since VIVUS' initial public offering in April 1994, the Compensation Committee (the "Committee") of the Board has administered the Company's management compensation policies and plans.
 The Committee is a standing committee comprised of non-employee Directors.
-The Committee determines the annual base salary for each executive officer, including the Chief Executive Officer ("CEO"), and the criteria under which cash incentive bonuses, if any, may be paid.
+The Committee recommends to the full Board an annual base salary for each executive officer, including the Chief Executive Officer ("CEO"), and the criteria under which cash incentive bonuses, if any, may be paid.
 The Committee also exercises the authority to grant options under the Company's 1991 Incentive Stock Plan and other equity incentive plans.